Game Changer (film): Plot

 Many years ago, Appanna and his wife, Parvathy, had protested against corruption, refusing bribes from industrialists.
 However, his trusted allies, Sathyamoorthy and Mukundha, betrayed him, choosing personal power over principles.
 When Appanna attempted to dissolve the party, they murdered him, leaving Parvathy mentally unstable while Ram was separated from her as a child.
 To cover up the crime, Sathyamoorthy killed Mukundha and raised Mukundha's sons—Mopidevi and Munimanikyam—as his own.

 With this revelation, Ram reunites with his biological mother and prepares to assume the Chief Ministership, but Mopidevi refuses to withdraw his complaint against Ram, making him ineligible for the position.
 Ram steps down and is suspended from the government under charges of misusing the Goonda Act.
 Mopidevi assumes power as the new CM, but soon faces severe opposition from IAS officers across the country, who demand Ram's reinstatement.
 Eventually, Ram is appointed as the Election Commission Officer, and state elections are announced to take place in two months, restricting Mopidevi's ability to make policy changes.

 To discredit Ram, Mopidevi approaches the Election Commission, attempting to prove that Ram is the biological son of Appanna and Parvathy, accusing him of bias and claiming that he is secretly working to revive his father's party.
 Ram denies the allegations, stating that his adopted parents are his only real family, prioritizing the fairness of the elections over his own identity.
 Parvathy is brought in for confirmation, but when she claims Ram as her own son, he publicly denies it, citing her mental condition as unreliable evidence.
 Heartbroken, Parvathy later learns about DNA testing and, realizing its implications, commits suicide by jumping into a vat of sulfuric acid, devastating Ram.

 The elections proceed, but Mopidevi and his allies attempt to rig the results by destroying voting machines.
 Ram thwarts their efforts and ensures the machines reach the counting center safely.

-During the credits, the newly revived Praja Abhyudhyam Party, led by Sabha and inspired by Appanna's original principles, wins by a landslide, and Ram is elected as the new Chief Minister of Andhra Pradesh.
+In the post-credits scene, the newly revived Praja Abhyudhyam Party, led by Sabha and inspired by Appanna's original principles, wins by a landslide, and Ram is elected as the new Chief Minister of Andhra Pradesh.